+[Editor’s note: This preliminary draft reply Liaison Statement has not been fully reviewed nor agreed during the April 2024 WP 4C meeting.
+Further input contributions are invited at the next WP 4C meeting.]

-WRC-27 agenda item (AI) 1.7 calls for consideration of new IMT identification(s) in several frequency ranges, including the frequency range 7 125-8 400 MHz subject to appropriate sharing conditions.
-Working Party (WP) 4C thanks WP 5D for its liaison statement contained in Document 4C/5 on parameters needed to conduct studies under agenda item WRC-27 agenda item 1.7 in the frequency range 7 125 to 8 400 MHz.
+WRC-27 agenda item (AI) 1.7 is 'to consider studies on sharing and compatibility and develop technical conditions for the use of International Mobile Telecommunications (IMT) in the frequency bands 4 400-4 800 MHz and 7 125-8 400 MHz (or parts thereof), and 14.8-15.35 GHz taking into account existing primary services operating in these, and adjacent, frequency bands, in accordance with Resolution 256 (WRC-23).
+Working Party (WP) 4C would like to thank WP 5D for its liaison statement contained in Document 4C/5 on the request for parameters needed to conduct studies under agenda item WRC-27 agenda item 1.7, which among others include the frequency range 7 125 to 8 400 MHz.

-As a contributing group (as identified in the Administrative Circular CA/270) to WRC-27 AI 1.7, and in response to Working Party (WP) 5D request as in Document 4C/5, WP 4C would like to bring to the attention of WP 5D the following information in relation to the Mobile Satellite Service (MSS), the Maritime Mobile Satellite service (MMSS), and thank WP 5D for its liaison statement.
+WP 4C provided to the June 2024 meeting of WP 5D an initial reply liaison statement in Document 5D/108, mostly regarding which frequency bands subject to consideration under Agenda item 1.7 were allocated to the MSS.

+The frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are allocated to the mobile-satellite service on a primary basis, in accordance with Radio Regulations (RR) No. 5.461.
+In addition, the frequency band 7 375-7 750 MHz is allocated to the maritime mobile-satellite service (space-to-Earth) limited to geostationary-satellite networks, in accordance with RR Nos.
+5.461AA, and 5.461AB.

+Working Party 4C provides the following MSS and MMSS networks characteristics:

+[Editor’s note: Further discussion is needed on consideration of MMSS sharing scenarios given the status of the allocation in respect to Mobile operations.]

-The frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are currently allocated to the mobile-satellite service on a primary basis.
-In addition, the use of the frequency band 7 375-7 750 MHz is possible by the maritime-satellite service, but limited to geostationary-satellite networks.
-Annex 1 provides a set of preliminary MSS and MMSS networks characteristics to be used in sharing and compatibility analysis with IMT in the frequency band 7 125-8 400 MHz or parts of it, for co-channel sharing analysis, or for adjacent bands analysis as appropriate.
+[ Annex 1 provides a set of MSS and MMSS networks characteristics to be used in sharing and compatibility analysis with IMT in the frequency band 7 125-8 400 MHz or parts of it, for co-channel sharing analysis, or for adjacent bands analysis as appropriate.

-Annex 2 provides preliminary MSS and MMSS protection criteria to be used in the sharing and compatibility analysis under WRC-27 AI 1.7.
+Annex 2 provides MSS and MMSS protection criteria to be used in the sharing and compatibility analysis under WRC-27 AI 1.7. ]

-Working Party 4C would like to inform WP 5D that the proposed characteristics are included in a new Recommendation ITU-R M.[XXXX] which is under development by WP 4C and the last version is provided in Annex XX of the WP 4C Chair’s Report in Document 4C/XXX.
-WP 4C will keep WP 5D informed of the progress of the development of this new Recommendation notably if the MSS and MMSS characteristics, as well as the associated protection criteria to be taken into account in the studies by WP 5D would be reviewed.
+Working Party 4C is also considering to develop a possible new Recommendation or Report as appropriate, once the information is complete.

 Working Party 4C looks forward to a close cooperation with WP 5D under this agenda item.
 WP 4C kindly asks to be kept informed on the progress of the studies under WRC-27 AI 1.7.